sftpgo/docs/docs/ip-lists.md

 ---
-description: "SFTPGo IP Lists explained: the Allow List for default-deny access control and the Trusted List for defender and rate-limiter exemptions.
-Enable, scope by protocol, and manage via WebAdmin or REST API."
+description: "SFTPGo IP lists: the allow list for default-deny access control and the trusted list for defender and rate limiter exemptions."
 ---

 # IP Lists